Garfield Gets Real: Plot

 The duo learns from Shecky that strays get food by annoying the people who live in a building and the people start throwing food at Shecky.
+They then head to "Club Shecky", which is the alley Shecky lives in.
+Garfield and Odie then meet Sheila, a not-so-kind cat, and Waldo, a hound dog.
 After dinner, he brings the duo to their new home, an abandoned inn populated by colonies of stray pets called Hotel Muncie, where he invites them to join the family.
 The next day, the duo finds out that due to their absence, their comic is getting canceled.
 Garfield finds an article asking people to try out and replace him.
 The duo head for the place where they are doing try-outs and try to impress the judges, but fail due to the judges not realizing they're the real ones and they decide to hire Hale and Hardy, an equally muscular cat & dog, to replace them.
 However, after second thoughts, the judges come to their senses and give Garfield & Odie one more chance: if they do not make it back home in 24 hours, Hale and Hardy will replace them.
 Garfield gives Wally an idea of building a big tunnel that can go through the screen after remembering seeing one of Wally's latest inventions earlier and shares the idea with his friends back in Toon World.

 Later that night, Hale and Hardy, who are determined to stop the duo, capture everyone in the inn and set the hotel on fire.
-Billy Bear, Wally and Jon go through the tunnel (which Wally dubs the Bonitinator due to the blade reminding him of his wife) to save the three friends, but all the exits are blocked.
+Billy Bear, Wally and Jon go through the tunnel (which Wally dubs the Bonitanator due to the blade reminding him of his wife) to save the three friends, but all the exits are blocked.
 Luckily, Shecky finds a fire-proof trash cart and Jon, Wally, Odie, Garfield and Shecky are about to escape when Odie realizes his bone is missing and finds it lying on a chandelier & jumps onto it.
 Garfield grabs Odie's paw on the second floor and tries to pull him onto the cart, but Odie pulls Garfield onto the chandelier instead, which is about to collapse.
 Garfield grabs Jon's hand and the entire cart is flung into the air as the chandelier collapses, causing the cart to fall to the ground with the chandelier on it.
 The cart crashes out of the hotel and the group are flung into the big tunnel as it closes, disappears and transported back to Toon World.
 Following this, Shecky then decides to stay with the group.

 The next day, everyone from both worlds (except Hale & Hardy, who now live on the streets) celebrate Garfield & Odie's return and Shecky accomplishes his dream of making it to stardom.
-Later, the Chihuahuas who kept chasing Odie's bone in the Real World are shown to have secretly stowed away on the tunnel.
+Later, the Chihuahuas who kept chasing Odie's bone in the real world are shown to have secretly stowed away on the tunnel.